Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla

-Subsequent phases focused on SIM provisioning and network preparation.
-We used our programmable SIMs to replicate commercial PLMN identities and configured authentication parameters (e.g., Ki, OPC, APN) for compatibility.
-Our LTE setup was validated using reference smartphone devices to confirm correct PLMN broadcasting, APN resolution, and session stability, before introducing the vehicle into the controlled environment.
-After inserting the custom SIM, and performing full power cycles, the vehicle successfully attached to our LTE infrastructure.
+\textbf{Shielded Testing.} All experiments ran inside a full-size Faraday tent~\cite{SelectFabricators} enclosing the vehicle, radios, and networking gear.
+The enclosure provides $\approx$ 93 dB RF isolation, preventing interference with commercial networks and blocking external signals, which ensures ethical, reproducible results.
+Figures~\ref{fig:exp-car} and~\ref{fig:exp-equipment} illustrate the experimental environment.

+\textbf{Vehicles Under Test.} We evaluated a 2024 U.S. Tesla Model~3~\cite{TeslaModel3ServiceManual2024} and Cybertruck~\cite{TeslaCybertruckServiceManual2024}, each using a Quectel AG525R-GL modem~\cite{quectel_ag525r_gl} and a restricted Linux-based shell (diagnostics access).
+In Tesla service diagnostics, both vehicles reported the native LTE telematics unit as ``TELEMATICS CONTROL UNIT - TCU - LTE, 1702588-S0-I''.
+Limited OBD-over-Ethernet access supported authorized diagnostics and telemetry via the Tesla Toolbox~\cite{TeslaToolbox}.
+We performed strictly \textit{non-invasive tests} (no rooting, software bypasses, or credential extraction).
+All connectivity was orchestrated through our own LTE setup to model an external wireless adversary under realistic constraints.
+We utilized the physical SIM slot for further security analysis only, as it is normally not a requirement for wireless attacks.

+\textbf{Establishing Controlled LTE Connectivity.} The TCU defaults to a commercial eSIM profile (e.g., T-Mobile/AT\&T) and prioritizes it over the physical SIM unless explicitly reconfigured via Tesla Toolbox.
+To operate in a controlled network, we combined passive observation, programmable SIMs, and custom RAN-EPC configurations.
+Baseline monitoring showed strong eSIM preference, continuous PLMN scanning, and concurrent cellular–WiFi use.
+We then mapped the local RF environment (CellMapper, srsRAN, Android dialer~\cite{CellMapper,srsRAN,AndroidDialer}) to strategically select carriers, bands and parameters.
+We provisioned programmable SIMs to replicate target PLMNs and set the authentication/APN parameters (e.g., Ki, OPC, APN) accordingly.
+The LTE setup was validated with reference smartphones, before the vehicle was introduced and the TCU connected successfully.